This article answers some frequently asked questions regarding Meraki Systems Manager.

 Yes.
-You can enable privacy settings for mobile devices under the MDM -> Settings page.
+You can enable privacy settings for mobile devices under the Systems Manager > Manage > Settings page.
 Under the privacy tab you can disable both location tracking or SSID tracking for enrolled devices.

 Yes, you can set a 'connectivity alert' from the Configure > Alerts page.
 When a device with the specified tag goes offline for the specified amount of time, you will receive an email alert.
 When the device comes back online, you will also receive an email alert.

 If you are using VPP Device Assignment, then no Apple ID is required.
-Otherwise, an Apple ID and password are required for the app to be installed by MDM.
+Otherwise, an Apple ID and password are required for the app to be installed by and MDM/EMM vendor.

 With iOS 6+, the device caches a users password for 15 minutes.
 If you install FREE apps in batches via Systems Manager with iOS 6+, you will have to enter the password once instead of doing it for every single App.

 Devices running pre-iOS 6 will be required to enter a password for every app regardless of whether it is free or paid.